postsharp/PostSharp.Documentation/conceptual/Introduction/Benefits/comparative-benefits.md

 * **Thread dispatching patterns**.
 Causes the execution of a method to be dispatched to the UI thread or to a background thread.
 Much easier than using nested anonymous methods.

-* **Deadlock detection**.
-Causes an easy-to-diagnose exception in case of deadlock instead of allowing the application to freeze and create user's frustration.

 ## Maintain your existing codebase in C# or Visual Basic